-Beginning in the 1960s, James Turrell’s work is primarily an exploration of light and space.
+Beginning his art career in the 1960s, James Turrell’s work is primarily an exploration of light and space.
 By making light the subject of the revelation, Turrell’s work challenges the very nature of how and what is perceived and, in particular, how what is perceived affects and forms the reality lived.
 One part meditative and another confounding, Turrell’s works heighten the viewer’s very sense of seeing and place the viewer in a realm of experience.

 Residing in Flagstaff, Turrell is working on Roden Crater, an artwork of unprecedented scale within a volcanic cinder cone in the Painted Desert region of Northern Arizona.
 Representing the culmination of the artist’s lifelong research in the field of human visual and psychological perception, Roden Crater is Turrell’s magnum opus.
 It is a work that, in addition to being a monument to land art, functions as a naked-eye observatory of celestial and planetary events.